Spelkington/spelkington.github.io/content/notes/supply-chain.md

   - economics/finance
   - engineering/python
   - viz
+  - notes
 updated: 2024-02-27
 ---
 Below, you'll find some graphs.
-These are what is known in the field of [[visualizations|data visualization]] as "bad."
+These are what is known in the field of [[tags/viz/index|data visualization]] as "bad."

 These graphs are (as far as I can recall) my first attempts at using & visualizing network structures.
 As much as I would like to say they're not too bad for a first attempt, they don't "speak for themselves" as much as they "scream torments in the face of the viewer."